openzfs/openzfs-docs/docs/Getting Started/openSUSE/openSUSE Tumbleweed Root on ZFS.rst

 #.
 Install openSUSE Tumbleweed with zypper:

-   If you install `base` pattern, zypper will install `busybox-grep` which is masks default kernel package.
+   If you install `base` pattern, zypper will install `busybox-grep` which masks default kernel package.
    Thats why I recommend you to install `enhanced_base` pattern, if you're new in openSUSE.
 But in `enhanced_base`, bloats can annoy you, while you want to use it openSUSE on server.
 So, you need to select